Plan your wedding speech ahead of time so you don’t get cold feet!

-The venue is booked, the food has been ordered and the champagne’s on ice.
-But a small number of the wedding party are just beginning to panic.
-They are the ones giving the speeches!
-From my experiences they may right now be desperately surfing the internet hoping to find an instant cure for the speech they have been dreading since the date was set.
+The venue at Rydges Capital Hill Canberra is booked.
+The food has been ordered.
+The champagne’s on ice.
+But a small number of the party is just beginning to panic.
+They are the ones giving the wedding speeches!
+From my experience, they may right now be desperately surfing the Internet hoping to find an instant cure for the speech they have been dreading since the date was set.

 - Location, location, location: Find out where you’ll be standing, whether there will be a microphone, and if there will be somewhere to rest your notes.
 This will avoid nasty surprises that might keep you awake the night before.